DjPollysingh91/picture-in-picture/security-privacy-questionnaire.md

 **Does this specification allow an origin some measure of control over a user agent’s native UI?**

-An origin can create a floating video window always on top containing a video.
+An origin can create a floating window always on top containing either a video or arbitrary HTML content.

 **Does this specification expose temporary identifiers to the web?**